Fun Travels Across the United States

 YADKIN VALLEY

-Supermarket Guru®, Phil Lempert, said North Carolina is “the new Napa” in a segment on food trends on the "TODAY" show on March 27.
+Supermarket Guru®, Phil Lempert, said North Carolina is “the new Napa” in a segment on food trends on the "TODAY" show.
 Lempert cites Napa’s grape-growing industry as "out" due to global warming and climate issues.

 The proclamation was part of segment on food trends which also cited garbanzo beans as the new edamame; bison as the new beef; grapeseed oil as the new olive oil; and Stevia as the new Splenda®.